522440964/audiosandbox/README.md

         - Interpolate existing bitrate into desired bitrate to be uniform.

-        - Throw out grossly undersampled audio
+        - Throw out low hz audio.

         - Normalize audio between 1 and -1 without silencing the entire clip due to a mic bump or loud sound. (clipping peaks)